balaguerlab/balaguerlab.github.io/index.md

 ## Lab focus

-Our focus is on computational neuroscience.
+This is the source code repository of our lab, focused on computational neuroscience in the context of the [Interdisciplinary Neuroscience Research Centre at Bournemouth University](https://www.bournemouth.ac.uk/research/centres-institutes/interdisciplinary-neuroscience-research-centre).
 We develop machine learning approaches and models for understanding neural dynamics underlying cognition, through close collaborations with human and animal neurophysiology labs.
-In addition, we are partners in a range of data analysis projects.
+In this area, our main line of work revolves around analyzing neuronal activity recordings and model representations in Hilbert spaces; we have also developed mesoscopic models of auditory perception.
+In addition, we are partners in a range of data analysis projects ([more information in Balaguer-Ballester's profile](https://staffprofiles.bournemouth.ac.uk/display/eb-ballester)

 #### Featured recent publications